-Despite spending 7 months in the country, I just did a couple of treks in Svaneti and Kazbegi (the guides are on their way), so if you really want to know about trekking in Georgia, I recommend you check this website: Caucasus Trekking – It contains very detailed guides to pretty much any trek in Georgia.
+If you really want to know about all the hiking trails in Georgia, I recommend you check this website: Caucasus Trekking – It contains very detailed guides to pretty much any trek in Georgia.

 Wine is part of Georgian’s identity and, therefore, the highlight of traveling to Georgia and it truly deserves a single section in this Georgia travel guide.

 Traditionally, they used to make wine in something called qvevri, which are some clay vessels which are placed on the floor of a room called marani.
 This used to be the traditional way and, like most traditions in Georgia, many wineries still use it.

 In rural areas and smaller towns, it seems that everybody produces their own wine at home and, if you are staying in a traditional guest house, it is not uncommon that your host will probably offer you some for breakfast, no kidding.